scicloj/wolframite/README.md

 ```clojure
 (wolframite.core/init!)
 ```
 This should also find and load the JLink JAR included with your installation.
-Watch stdout for a message like:
+Watch stdout for an INFO log message (via clojure.tools.logging) like:

 > === Adding path to classpath: /Applications/Wolfram Engine.app/Contents/Resources/Wolfram Player.app/Contents/SystemFiles/Links/JLink/JLink.jar ===